 A great and accurate measure is critical to a well fitting kilt, tailored to last a lifetime.

-Follow our step by step measuring guide to ensure your measurements are accurate when submitting with your kilt order.
+Follow our step by step measuring guide to ensure your measurements are accurate when ordering your handmade kilt.

 It's important to identify your body shape to measure correctly - different shapes require slightly different measuring techniques, keep this in mind.